NenoLoje/nenoloje.github.io/index.md

 ### My Mission

-Empower teams to imprive their Professional Software Delivery using agile practices, Scrum, and Azure DevOps (formerly TFS).
+Empower teams to improve their Professional Software Delivery skills using agile practices, Scrum, and Azure DevOps.

 ### What I do